“If-then”: Using Conditional Sentences in Academic Writing

 Conditional sentences are statements of an “if-then” or “unless-then” situation (although “then” is not used), or a probability.
 These sentences present situations and their possible outcomes.
 Conditional sentences are often used to discuss the results of the research studies or are part of a research hypothesis statement.

 Conditional sentences are perfectly acceptable and, in many cases, necessary to state and test a condition and its outcome.
 Most authors of the scientific papers will use these sentences in their abstracts to discuss the reasons to conduct their study.
+So, it is important to frame them correctly.

 Types of Conditional Sentences